DanielTockan/Skii/README.md

   .put(secureRoute, userController.modifyUser)
 ```

 The secure route controlled the authentication process, storing the ID of the logged in user via a Bearer token.
+JSON Web Token technology was imported to enable this.

 The two "if" statements within "modifyUser" function, then conducted the following checks:
 - The latter checked whether the user ID retrieved from the secure route matches that of the user that they are trying to edit.
 If not, access to the route was blocked